VilemR/meshtastic-custom-mods/README-MODS.md

  By default, the FILTER service is intentionally enabled, while all other services are disabled.
 If you enable any service other than FILTER, it will remain active for approximately 60 minutes before automatically disabling itself, requiring manual re-enabling.
 If you disable filtering using the FILT OFF command, the FILTER service will stay disabled until either the FILT ON command is issued or the device is rebooted.

+## How to start using SLING-SHOT feature.
+There are two intended scenarios for slingshotting packets to another cluster without cluttering your local cluster.
+New use cases may be introduced, or existing ones adjusted in the future, to improve user experience and overall network performance.

+**Inter-cluster Communication via Dedicated Channel** Communication with users in a different cluster should be done through a dedicated channel specifically created for this purpose.
+It is recommended to use a pre-shared key (PSK) shared among users permitted to access this feature in both clusters.

+**Message Forwarding from Default Channel (Feature on Hold)** Messages sent to this node on the default channel—when addressed directly to this node—can be rebroadcast to all reachable nodes, including those in both the local and remote clusters.
+Note: This feature is currently on hold!